ibm-cloud-docs/codeengine/cmd_defs.md

 :   The path to a file containing the password to access the registry server.
 The first line of the file is used for the password.
 This value is *optional*.

 `--password-from-json-file`, `--pfj`
-:   The path to a json file containing the password to access the registry server.
+:   The path to a JSON file containing the password to access the registry server.
 The `apikey` field is used for the password.
 This value is *optional*.

 `--quiet`, `-q`
 :   Specify this option to reduce the output of the command.
 This value is *optional*.
 The default value is `false`.